-The term Narcissist originates from Greek mythology about a handsome Greek hunter, Narcissus who fell so in love with his reflection in a pool he couldn’t look away and eventually died.
+The term Narcissism originates from Greek mythology about a handsome Greek hunter, Narcissus who fell so in love with his reflection in a pool he couldn’t look away and eventually died.

 Yes, you read that right.
-On the outside, a Narcissist may look like a very charming and confident individual but inside he has an unhealthy sense of self.
+On the outside, a narcissist may look like a very charming and confident individual but inside they have an unhealthy sense of self.

-His unhealthy sense of self could be developed in his childhood either due to positive reinforcement where he was fed the belief that he is special and better than everyone else leading to a grandiose sense of self or negative reinforcement where he was totally unloved and neglected to lead to a feeling of not being good enough and he creates a grandiose sense of self to minimize the pain of not being good enough.
+Their unhealthy sense of self could be developed in their childhood either due to positive reinforcement where they were fed the belief that they are special and better than everyone else leading to a grandiose sense of self.
+Or negative reinforcement where they were totally unloved and neglected which led to a feeling of not being good enough and this creates a grandiose sense of self to minimize the pain of not being good enough.

 Double Standards of Narcissistic Personality

 1) A narcissistic person has a grandiose sense of self or an inflated sense of importance and they seek constant admiration to feed this.